 The Kel-Tec Sub2000 (or Sub2K) is Kellgren’s second attempt at the folding carbine concept.
 The company pulled the original Sub-9 folding carbine, introduced by Kel-Tec in the mid-90s, after only a few years.
 Cost, production and reliability concerns stunted sales and killed margins.

 As its name implies, Kel-Tec introduced the replacement Sub2K carbine at the turn of the millennium as a “new-and-improved” version of the Sub-9.
-It’s equipped with a space age polymer receiver that requires significantly less tooling than the original steel version.
-Kellgren’s mob sent it to market with a significant reduction in the weapon’s price tag: about half of the former Sub-9’s $700-to-$800 price tag.
+It’s equipped with a space-age polymer receiver that requires significantly less tooling than the original steel version.
+Kellgren’s mob sent it to market with a significant reduction in the weapon’s price tag: About half of the former Sub-9’s MSRP $700-to-$800 price tag.

 Kel-Tec’s designers kept the original’s Sub-9’s cheap(ish)-to-shoot 9mm parabellum chambering.
 The newbie Sub2K’s 16.1 inch barrel adds a lot of potency.
 Bullets head downrange like a scalded rabbit, delivering the impact of a hot .357 magnum round.
-Yet another appealing aspect of the design: it’s fed by a variety of popular hi-capacity pistol round magazines from Glock, Sig-Sauer, Beretta and Smith & Wesson.
+Yet another appealing aspect of the design: It’s fed by a variety of popular high-capacity pistol-round magazines including Smith & Wesson M&P, Sig Sauer P226, Beretta 92 or Beretta 96, and Glock 17, Glock 19, Glock 22, or Glock 23.

 The Sub-2K 9mm was an immediate success.
 With a price point of anywhere from $325-to-$375, it was hard to keep 9mm Sub2Ks on the shelves at most gun shops and their scarcity and long order waiting periods made them collectors items and a “cult gun” right from the get-go.
 Just take one to a range anywhere in the USA, unpack it and it’s only a matter of time before you get a gaggle of curious onlookers all wanting to check it out up close and personal.

 In the past decade, Kel-Tec’s manufactured thousands of these potent and portable little 9mm carbines.
-The original Sub2K was a companion piece to my Glock 17L, employing the G17 and G33 hi-cap mags.
+The original Sub2K was a companion piece to my Glock 17L, employing the Glock 17 and G33 hi-cap mags.
 Over eight years, I put 5,000+ rounds through the Kel-Tec’s tube with nary a hiccup.
-I eventually sold the gun to a friend who was looking for a reliable Home-D weapon, and waited for the more potent 40-cal version to arrive.
+I eventually sold the gun to a friend who was looking for a reliable home or self-defense weapon, and waited for the more potent 40-cal version to arrive.

 Nuts & Bolts

-The 4130 ordinance steel barrel has a spring loaded collar to ensure an accurate lock between the receiver and the polymer forend.
-The tubular steel stock contains the bolt and is terminated by the polymer butt stock.
-The heavy duty two-piece steel bolt holds the firing pin, the extractor and has the operating handle on the bottom.
+The 4130 ordinance steel barrel has a spring-loaded collar to ensure an accurate lock between the receiver and the polymer forend.
+The tubular steel stock contains the bolt and is terminated by the polymer buttstock.
+The stock also includes a single point sling loop attachment, a slot for adding a nylon sling loop, and a Picatinny rail on the bottom.
+The heavy duty two-piece steel bolt holds the firing pin, the extractor and has the charging handle on the bottom.
 A captive guide recoil spring with buffer actuates the bolt.

-The carbine’s main distinguishing characteristic: it folds in half.
+The carbine’s main distinguishing characteristic: It folds in half.
 It’s an enormous advantage over other handgun-chambered carbines.
-In terms of storage, the Sub2K-40 doesn’t require a full-size gun case or gun safe.
+In terms of storage, the Sub2K-40 doesn’t require a full-sized gun case or gun safe.
 It’ll tuck away within easy reach for HD owners.
 You never knew how bulky your rifles were to transport until you put a Sub2K in your car’s trunk.
 And concealment?
-Let’s put it this way: don’t tell the bad guys.
+Let’s put it this way: Don’t tell the bad guys.

 Takedown for basic cleaning is simple.
 Just push out the stock pin about ¾ of the way until the buffer is free to be removed.
 Then pull the bolt back by the operating handle and catch the recoil spring.
 Pull the operating handle out and downwards from its recess in the bolt.
 The two-piece bolt slides out.
 You can separate the two bolt components for more efficient cleaning.
 Further disassembly is not required.

 To reassemble, just reverse this process and make sure that you don’t have any extra parts lying on your workbench.
 Leave the hammer back and the safety on during the disassembly and reassembly process.
-I you do not follow this one simple rule, it will be very challenging to put the pieces back together again (sort of like Humpty-Dumpty).
+If you do not follow this one simple rule, it will be very challenging to put the pieces back together again (sort of like Humpty Dumpty).

 Reach Out and Touch Someone

-When sending rounds downrange, the 9mm Sub2K has an effective reach of over 100-yards.
-At distances up to approximately 50-yards, a standard 115-gr FMJ 9mm bullet approaches the muzzle velocity and impact energy of a .357 magnum round fired at point blank range.
-At 200-yards downrange, the Sub2K’s 9mm round’s velocity approximates that of a .380 Auto’s muzzle velocity.
+When sending rounds downrange, the 9mm Sub2K has an effective reach of more than 100 yards.
+At distances up to approximately 50 yards, a standard 115-grain FMJ 9mm bullet approaches the muzzle velocity and impact energy of a .357 magnum round fired at point blank range.
+At 200 yards downrange, the Sub2K’s 9mm round’s velocity approximates that of a .380 Auto’s muzzle velocity.

-The 40-cal version of the Sub2K is an even more potent carbine, sending a 180-gr projectile downrange at over 1,200 fps.
-That gives the 40-cal Sub2K a lot more knockdown punch than the 9mm version, approaching .41-magnum ballistics.
-With that 16.1-inch barrel and extended sight radius, most shooters can continue to pour rounds accurately into whatever target they are aiming at time after time at distances ranging from five-to-50 yards with minimal practice.
+The 40-cal version of the Sub2K is an even more potent carbine, sending a 180-grain projectile downrange at over 1,200 fps.
+That gives the .40-Cal Sub2K a lot more knockdown punch than the 9mm version, approaching .41-Magnum ballistics.
+With that 16.1-inch barrel and extended sight radius, most shooters can continue to pour rounds accurately into whatever target they are aiming at time after time at distances ranging from 5 to 50 yards with minimal practice.
 It’s a “plus” weapon right out of the pizza box.

 Having picked up a Parkerized version of the Sub2000-40G (Glock) earlier this year, I was anxious to get it sighted in and to see what she could do at the range.
 The good folks at Winchester supplied the ammunition for our field test.
-My plan: keep it simple, narrowing our 40 S&W loads to 100-rounds each of plain vanilla Winchester White Box 165-gr FMJTC, 180-gr FMJTC and 180-gr HP ammo, just like the economy-priced stuff you can get at Wal-Marts and your local gun shop.
+My plan: Keep it simple, narrowing our 40 S&W loads to 100 rounds each of plain-vanilla Winchester White Box 165-grain FMJTC, 180-grain FMJTC and 180-grain HP ammo, just like the economy-priced stuff you can get at Walmarts and your local gun shop.

-The good news: after popping the caps on all 300-rounds, absolutely each and every one went “boom.”
-The Kel-Tec fed them reliably from a quartet of pre-ban G22 15-round hi-cap mags in my inventory.
-While all three flavors of 40-cal ammo produced decent groups at both 25 and 50-yards, the 180-gr FMJTC (full metal jacket truncated cone) seemed to produce the tightest groups—by a hair—over the other two competitors.
+The good news: After popping the caps on all 300-rounds, absolutely each and every one went “boom.”
+The Kel-Tec fed them reliably from a quartet of pre-ban Glock 22 15-round hi-cap mags in my inventory.
+While all three flavors of 40-cal ammo produced decent groups at both 25 and 50-yards, the 180-grain FMJTC (full-metal-jacket truncated cone) seemed to produce the tightest groups — by a hair — over the other two competitors.

-If you have some basic shooting skills, you should expect consistent 1.5-to-2 inch groups shooting offhand at 25-yards, and three to four inch groups at 50-yards.
+If you have some basic shooting skills, you should expect consistent 1.5-to-2 inch groups shooting offhand at 25 yards, and 3- to 4-inch groups at 50 yards.
 For a plinker that shoots pistol ammo with rudimentary sights (the front is adjustable for both windage and elevation) and folds in half, this is pretty good shooting.
 A LOT better than the average person could accomplish with a pistol shooting the same ammo.

 Just for the heck of it, I entered an uber-competitive pistol carbine match at a local range a few months back (in June).
 I did the whole “run and gun” thing in the “factory stock” category, putting over 150-rounds down the tube during the five-stage match.
 Just like the earlier range session, the Kel-Tec Sub2K-40 did it’s thing with 100 percent reliability. the Sub2K-40 didn’t miss a beat, firing first time and every time with zero jams, malfunctions or problems of any kind.

-When the smoke cleared, I placed in the upper third of the competitors—with an under $400 made-in-USA weapon.
+When the smoke cleared, I placed in the upper third of the competitors — with a less-than-$400, made-in-USA weapon.

 The gun’s light weight and fold-in-half portability make this carbine unique amongst its peer group.
 There’s nothing else like it on the market that can do the same things at the same affordable price.
 At $350-to-$375 retail with a lifetime warranty (to the original owner), you really can’t go wrong.
 AND you don’t need a pistol permit to buy it.